phphd/exceptional-validation/README.md

 ### Capture Closure Conditions

 `#[Capture]` attribute accepts the callback function to determine whether particular exception instance should be captured for the given property or not.
-It allows more dynamic exception handling scenarios:

 ```php
 use PhPhD\ExceptionalValidation;